michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - adj: relating to or produced by or consisting of molecules
 - adj: relating to simple or elementary organization
 ### Family
-molecular: bimolecular, intermolecular, intramolecular, molecularly+;intramolecular: intramolecularly;molecule: molecular, molecules, supermolecule
+- molecular: bimolecular, intermolecular, intramolecular, molecularly+
+- intramolecular: intramolecularly
+- molecule: molecular, molecules, supermolecule
 ### Examples
 - But among the runners, the molecular blockade was much less effective.
 - Climate science is rooted in physics and chemistry—weather is energy, and the atmosphere is a stew of molecular interactions.